Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Grand Saline is generally considered to be a blue-collar town.
-39.80% of the Grand Saline workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Grand Saline, you'll notice that it is more blue-collar than most other communities in America.
+39.80% of Grand Saline’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Grand Saline is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Grand Saline who work in office and administrative support (10.95%), food service (10.37%), and sales jobs (10.03%).

 Also of interest is that Grand Saline has more people living here who work in computers and math than 95% of the places in the US.